 From there, you’ll find yourself in My Sessions.
 To block YouTube, you’ll need to add it to your Block List.

 Then, click on the plus sign next to YouTube or type in the site manually.

 If YouTube is the only site you want to limit, click Save.

 Want to block all video sites?
 Choose TV/Video to block services like Disney Plus, Netflix, Prime Video, and Twitch, select the TV/Video category filter as well.
 To keep yourself away from Facebook video, select the Social button, too.

 Once you are satisfied with your list, scroll back up to My Sessions.
 Check the box by your new block list to select it.
 If you have the Youtube desktop app, be sure to also check the Apps box, too.

 Now, set up the duration of your blocking session.
 Do you want to block it for a few hours or more?
 When do you want your session to start?

 To block YouTube right now, use the Start Now function.
 To block it later, then use the Start Later function to schedule a session for later.

-Finally select what devices you wish to block YouTube on and when you are happy with the settings, click Start to either begin your blocking session or schedule it.
+Finally select what devices you wish to block YouTube on and when you are happy with the settings, click Start to either begin your blocking session or to schedule it for later

 Use Recurring Schedules to Block YouTube Daily and Break Bad Habits

 Do you want YouTube blocked during specific times of the day?
 Use Recurring Sessions to create a hands-off schedule.
 You’ll select your start and end times and the relevant days before saving your session.